peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>divisor</i>: The number to divide by.

  * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result.
 This context will be used only in the division portion of the remainder calculation; as a result, it's possible for the remainder to have a higher precision than given in this context.
-Flags will be set on the given context only if the context's `HasFlags
-      ` is true and the integer part of the division result doesn't fit the recision and exponent range without rounding.
-Can be null, in which the recision is unlimited and no additional rounding, other than the rounding own to an integer after division, is needed.
+Flags will be set on the given context only if the context's `HasFlags`  is true and the integer part of the division result doesn't fit the precision and exponent range without rounding.
+Can be null, in which the precision is unlimited and no additional rounding, other than the rounding down to an integer after division, is needed.

 <b>Return Value:</b>